 During the first session of CDSMP each person creates an action plan, using smart goals to decide what they want to attain and then create short term, measureable steps to get there.
 Throughout the six weeks of sessions participants build relationships with group leaders and with one another.
 Peer Leaders model behaviors for participants and call them outside of calls to check in on the progress with their action plans.

-Pam Guth, Director of Community Health Services for Rural Health Network and CDSMP Master Trainer, recalls one person who came in to the first session of CDSMP an unwilling participant.
+Pam Guth, Director of Community Health Services for Rural Health Network and CDSMP Regional Program Coordinator and Peer Leader, recalls one person who came in to the first session of CDSMP an unwilling participant.
 He sat separately from the rest of the group and did not speak to anyone.
 “When he came in his kidneys were in their end state,” Guth remembers.
 During a session where participants where paired together for an activity, he sat with another gentlemen, and during their one-on-one time he started to open up.
 By the end, he became a willing participant, laughing and smiling.
 It was through the peer support that he was able to gain confidence in sharing, which led him to change his attitude about life.
 Since concluding the CDSMP over a year ago, he is no longer jaundiced due to his failing kidneys, rides his bike 3 times a week, and has not been readmitted to the hospital.

 Nurse Navigators, who are care managers located onsite at a provider’s facility, work one-on-one with patient self-management goals.
 They are another integral piece of both projects.
 If a provider sees a patient that needs someone to go over a health care concern more in depth, such as strategies for maintaining blood pressure, the Nurse Navigator is onsite to have a conversation that day without having to make a second appointment.